 Stage 1: Egg to Caterpillar

-Stage 2: The Caterpillar’s Growth
+Stage 2: Rapid Growth – The Caterpillar’s Transformation

-Stage 3: Pupa and Chrysalis Formation
+Stage 3: Metamorphosis – Pupa and Chrysalis Formation

 Monarch Watch – A non-profit organization dedicated to the conservation of monarch butterflies, studying their migration and behavior.